 Why My Hair Journey Became a ‘Health Journey’ and How I Changed My Diet For Optimal Hair Growth

 It’s been 2 months since I began my healthy hair journey and it’s definitely been an eye-opening experience.
 That may sound ridiculous, but fixing the health of my hair actually inspired me to look into my own health as well.
-If I could achieve such great results with just products alone how could other factors – such as diet and lifestyle – enhance those results?
+If I could achieve such great results with just products alone, how could other factors – such as diet and lifestyle – enhance those results?
 I’ve looked closely at my diet and other not-so-natural beauty products to see what’s worth keeping and what’s not.

-Once I stopped putting toxic products on hair it motivated me to found out where these other harmful chemicals could be lurking.
+Once I stopped putting toxic products on my hair it motivated me to find out where these other harmful chemicals could be lurking.
 Turns out they are everywhere, and we’re putting them directly on our skin everyday.
-Without going into too much detail I can tell you make-up is a big heavy-hitter.
+Without going into too much detail, I can tell you make-up is a big heavy-hitter.
 As a lipstick hoarder I was especially disheartened to find out that 80% of makeup contains at least one of these harmful chemicals: Dirty Dozen Cosmetic Chemicals to Avoid.
 Now that I’ve successfully rid my bathroom of toxic haircare products maybe it’s time to do the same for makeup…one lipstick at a time.